 2970 N. Brookfield Rd., Brookfield, (262) 309-5820

-Biloba Brewing is an oasis of quality craft beer in the western suburbs and late in summer 2017 it installed a new patio out in front of the brewery, which is located in the intimate setting of the old Brookfield village.
+Biloba Brewing is an oasis of quality craft beer in the western suburbs.
+Late in summer 2017, it installed a new patio out in front of the brewery, located in the intimate setting of the old Brookfield village.

 Boone & Crockett

 818 S. Water St., (414) 763-4935

-The outdoor patio at the new Boone & Crockett is in process.
-But, according to plans laid out by Vavra Design, once it's complete it will not only sport a fantastic view of the Hoan bridge (and, incidentally, any fireworks being set off at the lake), it will also house Chef Mitch Ciohon's Taco Moto truck inside a glampy four-seasons enclosure that will allow taco eating on the warmest and coldest of Wisconsin days.
+The new outdoor patio at Boone & Crockett includes an abundance of new picnic tables and social distancing.
+It also sports a fantastic view of the Hoan bridge (and, incidentally, any fireworks being set off at the lake) and houses Chef Mitch Ciohon's Taco Moto truck, allowing tasty tacos on the warmest and coldest of Wisconsin days.

 346 N. Broadway, (414) 501-2500